bergie/hallo/README.md

 When Hallo is loaded it will also load all the enabled plugins for the element, and pass them some additional options:

 * `editable`: The main Hallo widget instance
-* `toolbar`: Toolbar jQuery object for that Hallo instance
 * `uuid`: unique identifier of the Hallo instance, can be used for element IDs

 A simplistic plugin would look like the following: